NADOOIT/NADOO-IT/readme.md

   - [ ] This page can be accessed by the user and other users.
   - [ ] As a manager you can see all roles and rights of all employees of a customer (if you have the rights)
-  - [ ] As a manager you can revoke roles and rights of all employees of a customer (if you have the rights)
+  - [ ] As a manager you can revoke roles and rights of all employees of a customer (if you have the rights) -[ ] Add the deactivation date to the reactivation button

 ### nadooit_program_ownership_system